Label Noise Robustness of Conformal Prediction: Risk Control Under Label Noise

 Up to this point, we have focused on the miscoverage loss, and the analysis conducted thus far applies exclusively to this metric.
-However, in real-world applications, it is often desired to control metrics other than the binary loss $L^\text{miscoverage}(y, C) = \mathbbm{1}\{y\notin C\}$.
+However, in real-world applications, it is often desired to control metrics other than the binary loss $L^\text{miscoverage}(y, C) = \mathbbm{1}\{y\notin C\}$, where $C$ is a set of predicted labels.
 Examples of such alternative losses include the F1-score or the false negative rate.
 The latter is particularly relevant for high-dimensional response $Y$, as in tasks like multi-label classification or image segmentation.
-To address this need, researchers have developed extensions of the conformal framework that go beyond the 0-1 loss, providing a rigorous \emph{risk control} guarantee over general loss functions \citep{bates2021distributionfree,angelopoulos2021learn, angelopoulos2022conformal}.
-Specifically, these techniques take a loss function $L$ that measures the error of the estimated predictions and generate uncertainty sets with a risk controlled at pre-specified level $\alpha$:
+To address this need, researchers have developed extensions of the conformal framework that go beyond the miscoverage loss, providing a rigorous \emph{risk control} guarantee for general loss functions \citep{bates2021distributionfree,angelopoulos2021learn, angelopoulos2022conformal}.